 Recall last fall that a lawyer who once led the IRS unit in charge of overseeing 501(c)s told The New York Times that the unit is “understaffed, underfunded, and operating under a tax system designed to collect taxes, not as a regulatory mechanism.”
 And “campaign finance watchdogs, lawyers who specialize in the field and current and former federal officials” told the Times that the IRS “has had little incentive to police the groups because the revenue-collecting potential is small, and because its main function is not to oversee the integrity of elections.”

-So, anonymous donors and the groups who spend their money: as you were.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+So, anonymous donors and the groups who spend their money: as you were.Liz Cox Barrett is a writer at CJR.
 Tags: American Future Fund, Crossroads GPS, IRS, Karl Rove, Liz Cox Barrett